Antoine Wiertz

 Antoine Joseph Wiertz (22 February 1806 – 18 June 1865) was a Belgian painter, sculptor, lithographer and art writer.
-He is known for his religious, historical, and allegorical works and portraits.
-He was an eccentric figure who originally was much influenced by the works of Peter Paul Rubens and Michelangelo.
-Some of his works are erotic and macabre and presage Belgian Symbolism.
-While snubbed by contemporary art critics, he enjoyed the support of the new Belgian state, which in return for his paintings assisted him in building his personal studio/home in Brussels (now the Wiertz Museum), where the artist worked on his art and writings as a recluse.
+He is known for his religious, historical, allegorical works, and portraits.
+An eccentric figure, he was originally much influenced by the works of Peter Paul Rubens and Michelangelo.

+Some of his works are erotic and macabre and presage Belgian symbolism.
+While snubbed by contemporary art critics, he enjoyed the support of the new Belgian state, which, in return for his paintings, assisted him in building his personal studio and home in Brussels (now the Wiertz Museum), where the artist worked on his art and writings as a recluse.

 Early life

 He was born in Dinant as the son of Louis-François Wiertz (born in Rocroi in 1782) and Catherine Disière, a daily wage earner (born in Leffe 1768-1844).
 His father had previously been a soldier in Napoleon I's army and was, from 1814 until his death in 1822, a brigadier in the military police of the United Kingdom of the Netherlands, His father reportedly instilled in him the ambition to become a great man.
 At an early age, he showed a talent for drawing, modelling and woodcarving.